Secondary education in Japan: Junior high school

 The minimum number of school days in a year is 210 in Japan, compared to 180 in the United States.
 A significant part of the school calendar is taken up by non-academic events such as sports days and school trips.

-Teachers often majored in the subjects they taught.
+Teachers usually major in the subjects they teach.
 Each class is assigned a homeroom teacher who doubles as counselor.
 Unlike elementary students, junior high school students have different teachers for different subjects.
 The subject teachers usually move to a new room for each 50-minute period.
-Usually students' lunch is provided by the school itself.
+Usually, students' lunch is provided by the school itself.

 Instruction

 Instruction tends to rely on the lecture method.
 Teachers also use other media, such as television and radio, and there is some laboratory work.
-By 1989 about 45% of all public lower-secondary schools had computers, including schools that used them only for administrative purposes.
+By 1989, about 45% of all public lower-secondary schools had computers, including schools that used them only for administrative purposes.
 Classroom organization is still based on small work groups, although no longer for reasons of discipline.
 Students are expected to have mastered daily routines and acceptable behavior.

 All course contents are specified in the Course of Study for Lower-Secondary Schools.
 Some subjects, such as Japanese language and mathematics, are coordinated with the elementary curriculum.
 The curriculum covers Japanese language, English, social studies, mathematics, science, music, fine arts, industrial arts, homemaking, health, and physical education.
 Moral education and special activities continue to receive attention.

 Extracurricular activities

 Many students participate in after-school clubs.
 Sports clubs, such as baseball, are especially popular among boys, while wind bands are one of the most popular clubs for girls.
 Football (soccer) clubs are gaining popularity.
-Other popular sports clubs include tennis, basketball, gymnastics, Judo and volleyball.
+Other popular sports clubs include tennis, basketball, gymnastics, judo and volleyball.
 In every sport, many games are held between schools and at the regional level, so students have opportunities to compete.

 For cultural clubs, choir and art clubs, brass band, tea ceremony, and flower arrangement clubs are popular.

-Some junior high schools encourage students to take academic ability tests such as the STEP Eiken for English or the Kanji kentei for Japanese.
+Some junior high schools encourage students to take academic ability tests such as the STEP Eiken for English or the Kanji Kentei for Japanese.

-Students in the highest grades of elementary, junior high, and senior high schools also take trips lasting up to several days to culturally important cities such as Kyoto and Nara, ski resorts, or other places.
+Students in the highest grades of elementary, junior high, and senior high schools also take trips lasting up to several days to culturally important cities such as Kyoto and Nara, ski resorts, or other places such as Tokyo, Osaka, Okinawa and Hokkaido.

 Senior high school

-Even though upper-secondary school is not compulsory in Japan, as of 2005 94% of all junior high school graduates entered high schools and over 95% of students graduated successfully from them.
+Even though upper-secondary school is not compulsory in Japan, as of 2005, 94% of all junior high school graduates entered high schools and over 95% of students graduated successfully from them.

 To enter, students typically take an entrance examination in Japanese, mathematics, science, social studies, and English, whether it is standardized for all public high schools in the prefecture or a test created by a private high school for that school alone.